 The digital nomad lifestyle has plenty to offer those who want a different take on working abroad.
-In 2021, there were approximately 35 million digital nomads across the globe, with a 112 percent increase in America alone from the previous year.
+By 2024, there were an estimated 40 million digital nomads worldwide, with American nomads rising 148 percent versus 2019 levels.

 The digital nomad trend will continue to rise in the coming years as many more jump on board.
 So, if you’re interested, how do you get involved?
 What kinds of jobs are there for beginners who have no experience in the digital nomad world?